Critical need to raise $100,000 by April 4th, 2024!

 I am 68 years old and have cut back considerably on my daily farm activities.
 I am fortunate to have put together an incredible team to carry on in the future; some you may have met over the years.
 Cammy Ripley serves as the President of the Board and since 2010 has worked tirelessly for the animals volunteering, fundraising, planning events and any other task or project that needs done.
 Liz Maselli joined our Board as Secretary last year and has been volunteering since 2015.
 Liz is our social media Director and uses her incredible talents and skills to capture our beautiful babies and share their incredible stories with the world.
-She develops and implements fundraising campaigns and plans events, and works with local vendors and donors.
+She develops and implements our fundraising campaigns and plans events, and works with local vendors and donors.
 Greg Combs has volunteered with Sunrise since 2012, serves on our board and is always available to help transport an animal to safety, fix a broken fence, pitch in when extra help is needed, maintain our pastures to ensure our babies have good grasses to keep them well satisfied.
 Sandy Horvath is our primary caretaker who feeds, provides medical care, coordinates volunteers, and spends quality time with every baby here to ensure they are living their best lives.
 She also serves on our board as Treasurer.
 Sandy purchased the property adjacent to the sanctuary and retired from the practice of law to be available to these babies 24/7/365.
 In addition to our core group, we have many volunteers and corporate groups that lend a hand to keep the Sanctuary well maintained for the comfort and safety of our residents.
 We all share the bond of the love of animals and in particular our Sunrise babies and we are all volunteer.
 We try to be good stewards of the funds donated to us by being a volunteer-based organization.